TheM1ddleM1n/Waddle/README.md

 <details>
 <summary><b>Q: Does this affect Miniblox performance?</b></summary>

-❌ **No impact!** WaddleClient runs in the browser layer and doesn't touch the game engine.
+❌ **No impact!** Waddle runs in the browser layer and doesn't touch the game engine.
 You get full FPS with or without it.

 </details>